Purple Heart Plant (Tradescantia pallida) Indoor Care, Propagation, Problems with Solutions

 Propagation

-Purple Heart Plant (Tradescantia pallida) can be propagated during the growing period by plant divison or from stem-cuttings.
-Continue reading on these two methods of Purple Heart Plant propagation.
+Tradescantia pallida propagation can be be during the growing period by plant divison or from stem-cuttings.
+Keep reading for more on these two methods of propagation.

 Water the Purple Heart Plant thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
 A well hydrated plant suffers less shock and takes a shorter time to take root.